dave1289/expressAssessment/conceptual.md

 }
 ```

-We should create a function to pull users and have that function be awaited, having 3 await statements is a waste of time.
+We can have 1 await that waits for all promises to resolve instead of 3 individual awaited requests that all need to resolve before we can progress.
+We can save the base URL in a variable to keep our code neater and save time.
+Use a loop to pull from base url and an array of names.